-The main advantage of our algorithm over most existing texture synthesis methods lies in its capability to create a wide variety of very natural textures interactively, from only a single small sample texture, according to the texture designer's need and creation.
-By applying the extended graph-cut-based energy optimization approach and the completion-based texture deformation method, we have designed textures with good stochastic property.
+A novel deformation-based interactive texture design method using energy optimization has been proposed in this paper.
+Experimental results demonstrate both the feasibility and the effectiveness of our algorithm.
+The main advantage of our algorithm over the most existing texture synthesis methods lies in its capability to create a wide variety of very natural textures interactively, only from a single small sample texture, according to the texture designer's need and creation.
+By applying the extended graph-cut based energy optimization approach and the completion-based texture deformation method, we have designed textures with good stochastic property.
 Our experimental results also demonstrate that the proposed technique can be applied to other applications such as texture synthesis from multiple sources.

-Although the deformation operations used in our method can produce good results, it would be meaningful to develop more sophisticated and powerful deformation tools in the future.
-Another potential extension of our method would be its application in dynamic texture design [10] where the consistency of the deformed textures between adjacent frames should be considered.
+Although the deformation operations used in our method can produce good results, it is very meaningful to develop more sophisticated and powerful deformation tools in the future.
+Another potential extension of our method is its application in dynamic texture design [11], where the consistency of the deformed textures between adjacent frames should be considered.